-External Agencies such as Educational Psychologists, Speech and Language Therapists, Occupational Therapists and the School Counsellor also visit the school to assess and support pupils.
-The School Psychologist also plays an important role in supporting pupils with their emotional wellbeing, offering individual and group sessions along with a Nurture Room provision.
+External Agencies such as Educational Psychologists, Speech and Language Therapists, Occupational Therapists and the School Counsellor also visit the school to assess, teach and counsel our pupils, particularly helping children with social, emotional and mental health needs.
+The Learning Support staff and class tutors also play an important role in supporting pupils with their emotional wellbeing.